-Before joining ResMed, Mr. Pendarvis was a partner in the law firm Gray Cary Ware & Freidenrich LLP from 2000 to 2002, where he specialized in intellectual property and general business litigation.
-From 1986 to 2000, he was a partner at Gibson, Dunn & Crutcher LLP.
+Before joining ResMed, Mr. Pendarvis was a partner in the law firm Gray Cary Ware & Freidenrich LLP from 2000 to 2002, where he specialised in intellectual property and general business litigation.
+From 1986 to 2000, he was a partner at Gibson,

+Dunn & Crutcher LLP.
 From 1984 to 1986, he was a law clerk to the Hon.
 J. Lawrence Irving, US District Judge, Southern District of California.

-Mr. Pendarvis has served on the board of directors of WD-40 Company (NASDAQ: WDFC) since December 2017.
-He has also served on the board of directors of the San Diego Regional Chamber of Commerce since 2013 and the Corporate Directors Forum from 2010 to 2019.
+Mr. Pendarvis currently sits on the board of directors of WD-40 Company (NASDAQ: WDFC), where he was first elected in 2017.
+He has also served on the board of directors of the San Diego Regional Chamber of Commerce since 2013.
+From 2010 until 2019, he was a director of the Corporate Directors Forum.
 From 2009 to 2016, he was a director on the board of Sequenom, Inc.

-Mr. Pendarvis holds a Bachelor of Arts from Rice University; a Juris Doctor (J.D.), cum laude, from the University of Texas School of Law; a Master of Science in executive leadership from the University of San Diego; and a bachelor's in political science and managerial studies from Rice University.
+Mr. Pendarvis holds a Bachelor of Arts from Rice University; a Juris Doctor, cum laude, from the University of Texas School of Law; and a Master of Science in executive leadership from the University of San Diego.